 But if you’re finding it hard to follow your budget for more than a few weeks – let alone start one altogether – it’s time to sit yourself down and really ask yourself why.

-Especially when it’s clear that the potential benefits to your finances are huge!
+Especially when it’s clear that the reasons for why you should save money – that being the massive potential benefit to your finances – are clear!

 So check out this money saving chart that looks at why you might be failing at budgeting – and exactly how to fix that.